7:00 pm - 8:30 pm

 About the Festival

-The Middle East Institute Film Festival will show the best in contemporary Middle Eastern filmmaking by some of the region's most accomplished artists.
-The six-day festival will feature viewings at Rozz Tox in Rock Island, the Figge Art Museum in Davenport, and at St. Ambrose University.
+The Middle East Institute Film Festival features the best in contemporary filmmaking from the Middle East, bringing a bit of the region's artistic perspective to the Quad Cities.
+The six-day festival will take place at the Rozz Tox in Rock Island, the Figge Museum of Art in Davenport, and the St. Ambrose Galvin Fine Arts Center.
+Events include commentary by film festival curator Ghen Zando-Dennis.